The Guide

 2014

 Camelot opened in 2014 and sits at fewer than a hundred students with around fifteen teaching staff.
-The pathway runs Cambridge Primary, Cambridge Lower Secondary, IGCSE from 2019, and A Level from 2021, which gives a coherent route from age six to eighteen for families willing to commit.
+The pathway runs Cambridge Primary, Cambridge Lower Secondary, IGCSE from 2019, and A Level from 2021, giving a coherent route from age six to eighteen for families willing to commit.

-• Parent and student reviews online are scarce and uniformly positive, anchored on a small directory pool.
+• Parent and student reviews are scarce and uniformly positive, anchored on a small directory pool.

 • Recurring praise focuses on the small-school, home-like atmosphere, supportive teachers and the Cambridge curriculum delivered to roughly 80 to 90 students from age six upwards.